How to execute the Minimum Viable Product (MVP) approach in software development

 In a software development context, a minimum viable product (MVP) is the simplest version of a software product you can offer to the public to perform a particular function, with prospects of improvements further down the road.

-Every app is made up of several facets on the front and back end, so while the product idea may be clear, the question of which parts have to be released first is more challenging.
+Every app comprises several facets on the front and back end, so while the product idea may be clear, the question of which parts must be released first is more challenging.
 That said, here are some tips on how to build a minimum viable product and continuously apply this technique:

 List the desired app capabilities